oracle/truffleruby/doc/user/installing-gems.md

 Ruby implementation of the C extension the gem will not function properly ( e.g. `nokogiri`, Active Record drivers, etc).

-The patches will be eventually removed.
+The patches require `wget` and `curl` to be installed, The patches will be eventually removed.

 Examples: